 Australia’s largest Short Film Festival returns to the Civic

-Celebrating 31 years in 2022 Flickerfest remains Australia’s leading Academy® Qualifying and BAFTA Recognised short film festival, ensuring that we continue to present A-list short film programmes recognised amongst the best in the world with films hand-picked from the festival’s record 3,200 entries!
+Celebrating 32 years in 2023, Flickerfest remains Australia’s leading Academy® Qualifying and BAFTA Recognised short film festival.
+It continues to present A-list short film programmes recognised amongst the best in the world, with films hand-picked from the festival’s record 3,200 entries!

-The short films screening are all entertaining, inspiring, award-winning and fresh from their premieres in competition at Flickerfest Bondi, giving Newcastle Flickerfest audiences a window into the hottest contemporary shorts from at home and across the world today.
+The short films screened this year were all entertaining, inspiring, award-winning and fresh from their premieres in competition at Flickerfest Bondi, giving Newcastle Flickerfest audiences a window into the hottest contemporary shorts from at home and across the world today.